 More tips for sellers

-Here are some more suggestions for sellers hoping to maximize their selling success:
+Here are a few more suggestions for homeowners hoping to maximize their selling success:

-• Real estate is very localized, so speak with an experienced real estate agent in your market who understands local sales trends.
-Agents can give you neighborhood-specific sales information to help you make the most strategic decision about when to list your home.
+- Real estate is very localized, so speak with an experienced real estate agent in your market who understands local sales trends.
+Agents can give you neighborhood-specific information to help you make the most strategic decision about when to list your home.

-• Keep prep time in mind.
+- Keep prep time in mind.
 Sellers should consider making key repairs and updates to their homes to maximize their return, but this can be a lengthy process.
-Even simple decluttering can be time-consuming, so plan accordingly and finish these projects before listing your home on the market.
+Even simple decluttering can be time-consuming, so plan accordingly and finish these projects before putting your home on the market.

-• Make sure you get expert, professional-quality listing photos taken.
-Almost all homebuyers search for homes online these days — 96 percent, according to National Association of Realtors data — so it’s important to put your home’s best foot forward right from the beginning.
+- Make sure you get expert, professional-quality listing photos taken.
+All homebuyers search for homes online these days — a full 100 percent, according to National Association of Realtors data — so it’s important to put your home’s best foot forward right from the beginning.